instana/terraform-provider-instana/docs/resources/automation_action.md

 * `type` - Required - The type of the input parameter.
 It can be static or dynamic.
 * `required` - Required - Indicates if the input parameter is required.
 * `hidden` - Optional - Indicates if the input parameter is hidden.
 By default it is false.
-* `value` - Required - The value of the input parameter.
+* `value` - Optional - The value of the input parameter.

 ### Script Argument Reference